Before you can assign an issue to a user, you need to add this user to the list of assignees in the project where the issue was created.

 While this might seem like the simplest solution, there are a number of downsides to this approach:

-This property affects all of the projects that use this custom field.
+This property affects all the projects that use this custom field.
 As the default Assignee field is auto-attached to new projects, the field is generally used in every project in YouTrack.
 Every project that uses the field will store multiple assignees.

 There are a number of default workflows that set or change the value of the Assignee field.
 These workflows assume that the field stores a single value.
 If you modify this field to store multiple values, these workflows stop working.

-To continue to use workflows with an Assignee field that stores multiple values, you need to re-write all of the rules to work with a field that stores a set.
+To continue to use workflows with an Assignee field that stores multiple values, you need to re-write all the rules to work with a field that stores a set.

 If you can live with these limitations, you might settle for this approach.
 This solution is most appropriate for smaller organizations that carefully coordinate their project management processes.
 Larger organizations with a lot of project-specific customizations in the form of workflows can run into trouble.